fluofoxxo/outrun/README.md

 ### Goals

-  - Achieve 1:1 parity with the original server functionality
+  - Implement all non debug endpoints as fulfilled by the original server
   - Maintain speed throughout runtime
   - Consume little resources for conservative deployment